PolymerLabs/arcs/README.md

 heading.
 You can use `Ctrl-P` to open files (you may need to add the `build` folder to your workspace first).
 Hit "resume" to start running the unit tests.

-### Debugging Selenium Failures
+### Debugging Webdriver Failures

-Selenium failures are often easy to cause due to seemingly unrelated changes, and difficult to diagnose.
+Webdriver failures are often easy to cause due to seemingly unrelated changes, and difficult to diagnose.

 There are 2 main avenues to debug them in this system.
 The first is to have